Question: Does IBD Cause Night Sweats?

 One of the symptoms of a flare-up of IBD is a fever.
 During the night, the fever may spike several times, causing body temperature to raise and lower.
-If you're covered up with a sheet and blanket, you'll probably start to sweat.
-At first you may not wake up, but then your body temperature will lower, you'll start to feel cold and uncomfortable, and then you'll wake up soaking wet.
+If you're wearing pajamas and are covered up with a sheet and blanket, you'll probably start to sweat.
+At first you may not wake up, but then your body temperature will lower, you'll start to feel cold and uncomfortable, and then eventually you'll wake up soaking wet.

 Tips For Managing Night Sweats

 The best way to deal with night sweats that you can't prevent is to be prepared for them.
 Some tips for dealing with night sweats include:

 - Don't turn too many lights on when you get up with the night sweats, it will only wake you up further.

 - Have a change of clothes and bedding close at hand, so that you can get dried off and get back to bed as quick as possible.